-Grades and Exams in the Fundamentals of Medicine
+Grades and Exams in the Fundamentals of Medicine Phase

-- In the Fundamentals of Medicine phase, students will be awarded a grade of Honors, Pass, Conditional, or Fail.
+- In the Fundamentals of Medicine phase, students will be awarded a grade of Pass, Conditional, or Fail.

 - Exams and some quizzes during each block or course will be taken on iPads, with the number of tests based on the block length.
-Some blocks also include performance-based exams designed to assess clinical skills.
-Each block also ends with a customized National Board of Medical Examiners (NBME) subject exam (using actual board questions) that will cover content of the entire block.
+The Practice of Medicine course also includes performance-based exams designed to assess clinical skills.
+Each block also ends with a customized National Board of Medical Examiners (NBME) subject exam (using actual board questions) that covers the content of the entire block.

-Grades and Exams in the Fundamentals of Clinical Practice
+Grades and Exams in the Fundamentals of Clinical Practice Phase